Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 At the top of the wine industry supply chain is the vineyard.
 This business takes care of grapefruit planting up to harvesting, which wineries will use as a raw material for making wine.
 The following is the vineyard's production process.

-Farmers plant rows of grapes on a vast land using machinery and direct labour, which takes days to finish depending on the vineyard's land area and available labour.
+1. Planting - Farmers plant rows of grapes on a vast land using machinery and direct labor, which takes days to finish depending on the vineyard's land area and available labor.

-Veraison is the peak period of growth for grapes.
-A time when the grapes are ripe and ready for picking.
+3. Veraison - Veraison is the peak period of growth for grapes.
+It’s when they are ripe and ready for picking.

-Manual laborers select grapes and clip them off the branches.
-This is the final step in a vineyard's lifecycle.
-During this time the grapes are shipped to a winemaker or made into wine in-house.
+4. Harvest - Harvesting is the final step in a vineyard's lifecycle, where manual laborers select grapes and clip them off the branches.
+The grapes are then shipped to a winemaker or made into wine in-house during this time.

 A vineyard is heavy on agricultural activities.
-So the production is long-winding and it will take years before the vineyard realizes a profit.
-Given the situation, accountants follow these practices.
+The production is long-winding, and it will take years before the vineyard realizes a profit.
+Given the situation, accountants follow these accounting practices.

-Accountants and bookkeepers use the cash accounting method, also known as the cash-based method.
-That's because this method makes it easy to record production costs accurately.
+Since vineyards are farms, vineyard accountants and bookkeepers use the same accounting method, making it easier to record production costs accurately.

 The Cost of Goods Produced (COGP)